Realistic interpretation of Grassmann variables: Introduction

-c) In the definition of the integral we demand that the integral over odd function is $1$ while integral over the constant is $0$.
-On the other hand, if we were to view integral as a sum, we would be expecting just the opposite.
+1. The properties of the integral contradict the expected ones.
+For example, the integral over $e^{k \theta}$ is proportional to $k$ rather than $k^{-1}$, the integral over the constant is zero and the integral over the odd function is not, and so forth.